EURODEO/e-soh-technical-architecture/README.md

 ## 7. Deployment and Operations
 ### 7.1.
 Deployment Environments
+This section provides an overview of the deployment strategy and environments that are employed to ensure the smooth operation and management of the system.
+The purpose of outlining these is to create a clear understanding of how the system components are deployed, configured, and maintained across various stages of development and production.

+**Development Environment:**
+The development environment is where developers write, test, and debug the code for the system.
+It is a local setup that includes all necessary tools, frameworks, and dependencies for building and running the application components.
+This environment is isolated from other environments to allow developers to work on new features and improvements without affecting the stability of the system in other environments.

+**Testing Environment:**
+The testing environment is designed to rigorously validate the functionality, performance, and security of the application components before they are deployed to production.
+This environment mimics the production environment as closely as possible, with the same configurations and infrastructure.
+The testing environment is used for various types of tests, including unit tests, integration tests, system tests, and performance tests, among others.

+**Staging Environment:**
+The staging environment is a pre-production environment that closely mirrors the production environment in terms of infrastructure and configurations.
+It is used to perform final validation of the system components and ensure that they are production-ready.
+This environment is crucial for identifying and resolving any potential issues that may arise during deployment or operation in the production environment.

+**Production Environment:**
+The production environment is where the live system operates and serves end-users.
+It has the most stringent security, performance, and reliability requirements.
+The production environment should be carefully monitored and maintained to ensure that it continues to meet the system's non-functional requirements and provide a seamless user experience.

+The deployment strategy for each environment is designed to minimize the risks associated with changes and updates while ensuring that the system remains stable and secure.
+Key aspects of the deployment strategy include version control, automated build and deployment processes, and a clear rollback plan in case of issues.
+This approach enables rapid delivery of new features and improvements while maintaining the overall integrity of the system.

 ### 7.2.
 Deployment Process
 ### 7.3.
 Monitoring and Alerting
 ### 7.4.
 Backup and Recovery